Although many people put it off, thinking about your future health journey — or starting that conversation with an aging parent — is important.

 If you are a caregiver and you want to talk about advance care planning with your aging loved one, these conversation starters might help.

 Step 3.
-Choose a health care agent (or proxy).
+Choose a health care proxy (or agent).

-An important element of advance care planning is naming a health care agent, sometimes called a health care proxy.
-A health care agent is a person you choose to make decisions about your care if you are unable to do so.
-Your agent should be:
+An important element of advance care planning is naming a health care proxy, sometimes called a health care agent.
+A health care proxy is a person you choose to make decisions about your care if you are unable to do so.
+Your proxy should be:

 - Someone you trust, like a family member or close friend